peterclifton/miscscripts/README.md

 # miscscripts
-A collection of miscellaneous shell scripts
+A collection of miscellaneous shell scripts.